 Art History

 We live in a world defined by images.
 Art History helps us to understand our visual world and to probe the complexities of images, objects, and artifacts found in art and culture.
+Through the methods and concepts of art history, students learn the ‘visual’ language of images as they acquire knowledge and understanding of all forms of visual arts ranging from earliest cave paintings to latest new media installations, from monumental to miniature.

 Using diverse approaches and theories, art is critically analysed in the larger social, cultural, economic, institutional, and ideological context of its production, display, and reception.
 As students engage with works of art and key texts in art history, theory, criticism, they develop visual as well as verbal and written literacy.
 Art History fosters creative and critical thinking, inquiry, analysis, and effective communication skills.